Wivik/devops-solutions-map/docs/data-format.md

 DevOps Solutions Map uses a data file name by default `solutions.yaml` and expected to be in the `data/` folder.

+The file name can be overrided by an environment variable named `DEVOPS_SOLUTIONS_FILE`.
+However, the presence of the file in `data/` remains mandatory.

 This file defines the displayed content.
 It is split into two main sections.

 ## devops section